gmusicproxy/gmusicproxy/README.md

      - `num_tracks`: the number of songs to extract from the new station [default: 20]
      - `transient`: a `no` creates a persistent station that will be registered into the account [default: `yes`]
      - `name`: the name of the persistent station to create [required if `transient` is `no`]
-- `/get_new_station_by_id`: reports as M3U playlist the content of a new (transient or permanent) station created on a specified id of an artist/album/song.
+- `/get_new_station_by_id`: reports as M3U playlist the content of a new (transient or permanent) station created on a specified id of an artist/album/song [requires A.A.].
   Allowed parameters:
      - `id`: the unique identifier of the artist/album/song [required]
      - `type`: the type of id specified among `artist`, `album` and `song` [required]
      - `num_tracks`: the number of songs to extract from the new station [default: 20]
      - `transient`: a `no` creates a persistent station that will be registered into the account [default: `yes`]
      - `name`: the name of the persistent station to create [required if `transient` is `no`]
-- `/get_station`: reports an M3U playlist of tracks associated to the given station.
+- `/get_station`: reports an M3U playlist of tracks associated to the given station  [requires A.A.].
   Allowed parameters:
      - `id`: the unique identifier of the station [required]
      - `num_tracks`: the number of tracks to extract [default: 20]